 Project outputs include:

-- Digitization and changing windowing strategies in the television industry: negotiating new windows on the world? - This Working Paper argues that changes in the dynamics of television distribution have altered not just processes for exploiting the value in IPRs but also content and content production, with implications for audiences as well as industry.
+- Digitization and changing windowing strategies in the television industry: negotiating new windows on the world - This Working Paper, drawing on the above article, argues that changes in the dynamics of television distribution have altered not just processes for exploiting the value in IPRs but also content and content production, with implications for audiences as well as industry.